September is Happy Cat Month!

 7. Warm Spots Are The Best

 What other things do you do to make your kitty happy?
+Are you going to go above and beyond for your feline in Happy Cat Month?
 Let us know in the comments below!